Chaffetz avoids re-election battle, eyes Utah governor race

 Dr. Kathryn Allen, a Democrat and first-time candidate, harnessed the anger over Chaffetz's iPhone comments and raised more than half a million dollars for her campaign.

-Allen said Chaffetz's decision doesn't change her platform but she hopes it give Democrats a better shot in the heavily Republican 3rd congressional district, which stretches from suburban Salt Lake City to desert towns in southeastern Utah.
+Allen said Chaffetz's decision doesn't change her platform, but she hopes it gives Democrats a better shot in the heavily Republican 3rd congressional district, which stretches from suburban Salt Lake City to desert towns in southeastern Utah.

 Utah Republican Party chairman James Evans disagreed with Allen's optimism and said despite her impressive fundraising: "All this money is a wash out there."